Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.csc(double angleInRadians) | Returns a double in radians

-- The reciprocal of sin.
+The reciprocal of sin.

-- Returns the cosecant of angleInRadians.
+**Returns:** The cosecant of angleInRadians.

 $csc(angle) ={{1} \over {sin(angle)}}$